elg0nz/microservices-talk/microservices.md

 There are many gotchas for getting Microservices right:

-* Distributed systems are hard.
+### Distributed systems are hard.
 (Pick speed, consistency or availability)
-* Debugging across multiple services can be tricky
+### Debugging across multiple services can be tricky
-* Creating development & production environments becomes harder
+### Creating development & production environments becomes harder
-* Beware of Microservice envy.
-Use them where they are needed.
+### Beware of Microservice envy.
+Use them only where needed.

 ---

 # Three quick tips before wrapping up:

 * RabbitMQ or any other messaging service makes it easier to keep state consistent.
-HTTP loses messages very easily.
+HTTP loses messages very easily. (http://queues.io/)
 * Try to minimize state as much as you can.
 Replication is very costly
 * Check the references (Specially Sam Newman's book)